 You may need to rest and get plenty of sleep.
-Tell your caregivers if you have trouble sleeping.
+Tell your healthcare providers if you have trouble sleeping.

 Choose healthy foods from all the food groups every day.
 Include whole-grain bread, cereal, rice, and pasta.
 Eat a variety of fruits and vegetables, including dark green and orange vegetables.
 Include dairy products such as low-fat milk, yogurt, and cheese.
 Choose protein sources, such as lean beef and chicken, fish, beans, eggs, and nuts.

 You may need to sleep on a special mattress called an egg crate or air mattress.
 You will need to be turned often if you cannot move by yourself.
-This will keep you from getting pressure sores.
+This will keep you from having pressure injuries.

 Injury or wound care:

-Ask your primary healthcare provider for information about how to treat injuries.
+Ask your healthcare provider for information about how to treat injuries.

 - Report neglect: It may be hard to report neglect, but it is very important.
-Caregivers can help you if you are at risk for or are a victim of elder neglect.
+Healthcare providers can help you if you are at risk for or are a victim of elder neglect.